47hm4n3/KissMyPlace/README.md

 Description :

 	    KissMyPlace is a game for evaluating our geographic knowledge, by finding a place on the globe according to a given indication hidden in a street view.

 Activities :

-	AccuilActivity		(Home page)
-	MainActivity		(Game page)
+	AccuilActivity		(Home page always present, the other activities are recreated for need) MainActivity		(Game page)
 	ProfileActivity	(Manage player profiles)
 	ScoreActivity		(Display & reorder scores)